idiotWu/angular-smooth-scrollbar/README.md

 I've tried using uniformly accelerated motion, but it worked so bad that i have to use `cubic-bezier` easing.
 If any one has an idea about this, please create an issue or make a pull request, thx.

 ### 2. SmoothScrollbar for non-angular project

+I prefer to use SmoothScrollbar as an universal components, so I am using some DOM-related operations in this project.
+I wish to build another repo for SmoothScrollbar and let current one to be an extension for angular projects if I have time.